michelruizfuentes/michelruizfuentes/README.md

 NSF INSPIRE U2: Statistics Research Scholar at National Science Foundation Research Experience for Undergraduates

-    - NSF Final Project | Quantifying the Relationship Between the Elements of Market Structure and Profit Rate of Advertising Intensive Firms
+    - Final Project | Quantifying the Relationship Between the Elements of Market Structure and Profit Rate of Advertising Intensive Firms